berkekiran/smart-contracts/nft-contracts/erc1155/README.md

 ## ERC1155Basic.sol

-The `ERC1155Basic.sol` contract is a simpler version that allows for basic minting and burning of tokens.
+The `ERC1155Basic.sol` contract is a simpler version that allows for basic minting of tokens.
 It maintains a balance of minted tokens, which tracks the total amount of tokens minted in the contract.
-The contract allows for minting of tokens by any address and burning of tokens by the token holder.
+The contract allows for minting of tokens by any address.

 ### Overview